sethvargo/terraform-provider-berglas/README.md

 ## Examples

-For more examples, please see the [examples][examples] folder in this repository.
+For more examples, please see the [examples](examples/) folder in this repository.

 ## Reference